What Happened to Chuck Norris? His Life After “Walker, Texas Ranger”

 The suit sought $10 million in damages and alleged that the manufacturers knew, or should have known, about the risks of gadolinium retention in patients but failed to warn the medical community or the public.

-In December 2017, just a month after the lawsuit was filed, the FDA issued a new class warning for all gadolinium-based contrast agents, requiring that patients be given a Medication Guide explicitly stating that gadolinium could remain in the body for months or years.
+The legal battle continued for over two years.
+In January 2020, the Norrises voluntarily dismissed the lawsuit, with no settlement amount disclosed.
+However, in December 2017, just a month after the lawsuit was filed, the FDA issued a new class warning for all gadolinium-based contrast agents, requiring that patients be given a Medication Guide explicitly stating that gadolinium could remain in the body for months or years.

 This regulatory change served as a form of vindication for the Norris family, validating their core claim that the risks had been severely understated.